Arav's dwelling Welcome to my sacred place, wanderer

 As I previously stated, default firewall we get using Quick Set is pretty much sufficient.

-Go to IP->Firewall in Winbox or > ip/firewall/filter in teminal.
-For IPv6 sections called IPv6 for Winbox, and ipv6 for teminal.
+Go to IP->Firewall in WinBox or > ip/firewall/filter in teminal.
+For IPv6 sections called IPv6 for WinBox, and ipv6 for teminal.

 In terminal you can switch to a needed section instead of typing it every time.
 To add a rule there is a command called add, and remove to remove a rule by its number.
 To see all rules and theirs numbers type print command.